anvlkv/pd-else/Documentation/md-help/bandpass~.md

 draft: false
 ---

 [bandpass~] is a 2nd order bandpass resonant filter.
-Unlike [else/resonant~], it has a maximum and constant gain at 0dB.
+Unlike [resonant~], it has a maximum and constant gain at 0dB.